BoltOfLightning/MyNCHSFBLA/README.md

 We used many different sources to code and learn.
 Thanks to the individuals or groups below for making us able to code this app.

 We thank our FBLA advisor, Mr.Barnes, for being well versed and supportive to all of us.

+We thank Dhanush Eashwar, for giving us helpful advice and feedback along the way.

+We used previous FBLA NLC Finalist Presentations to make ours better.
+We thank them for providing these for public use.

 We thank FBLA-PBL for giving us an amazing learning oppurtunity, and for conducting this Mobile Application Development competition.